New Right (Israel)

-The New Right (הימין החדש, HaYamin HeHadash) is a right-wing political party in Israel, established in December 2018 by Ayelet Shaked and Naftali Bennett.
-The New Right aims to be a right-wing party open to both religious and secular people.
+The New Right (הימין החדש, HaYamin HeHadash) was a right-wing to far-right political party in Israel, established in December 2018 by Ayelet Shaked and Naftali Bennett.
+The New Right aimed to be a right-wing party open to both religious and secular people.
 The party did not win any seats in the April 2019 election, though it won three seats in the subsequent election of September 2019, retained these in the March 2020 election and increased to seven seats in the 2021 Israeli legislative election.

 History

+Tzalash, an inactive party, was purchased as a shelf party in August 2018 by a Naftali Bennett associate named Amichai Weinberger.

-The party was formed in December 2018, when Naftali Bennett, Ayelet Shaked, and Shuli Mualem left the Jewish Home, using the registration of the unused Tzalash party.
+The new party was formed in December 2018, when Bennett, Ayelet Shaked, and Shuli Mualem left the Jewish Home.
 The party's legal name remains Tzalash, though it was restyled as an abbreviation for Tzion LeShevah (an IDF citation), rather than the previous Tziyonut Liberaliyut Shivyon (Zionism, Liberalism, Equality) of the original Tzalash but Tziyonut Liberaliyut Shivyon is still the legal name of the party.
 Among the reasons given for the split was the purely religious nature of the Jewish Home.

 On 2 January 2019, it was announced that Caroline Glick, a columnist at The Jerusalem Post, had joined the party.
 Deaf rights activist Shirly Pinto joined the party on 8 January 2019; Shaked stated that Pinto would be an "effective advocate for the rights of people with disabilities".
 In the September 2019 election, it joined the Yamina alliance, alongside the Jewish Home and Tkuma.
 The alliance officially split into two factions (the New Right, and the Jewish Home/Tkuma) on 10 October.
 The New Right also unsuccessfully attempted to negotiate an alliance with Zehut.
 On 8 November, Prime Minister Benjamin Netanyahu announced that the New Right would be merging with his ruling Likud party, though Shaked rebutted the idea the next day.